andschneider/huha/README.md

 ### libraries

-This project uses [commonmark-hs](https://github.com/jgm/commonmark-hs) to parse the markdown files and generate the html.
-There were a few libraries that I could have chosen, but I went with commonmark-hs because it is being actively developed and was written in pure Haskell.
-Additionally, the developer is the same person who wrote and maintains [pandoc](https://pandoc.org), which is a tool I've used many times over the years.
-When I realized he wrote commonmark-hs (and also that pandoc is written in Haskell) I felt compelled to use it.

-Another central library that is used in this project is [stache](https://github.com/stackbuilders/stache).
-This library enables quick and easy templating using the [mustache](https://mustache.github.io/) specification.
-I'd never heard of mustache before, but I didn't have any issues using the template language.
+This project primarily uses:

+- [commonmark-hs](https://github.com/jgm/commonmark-hs) to parse the markdown
+  files and generate the html.

+- [stache](https://github.com/stackbuilders/stache) for quick and easy
+  templating using the [mustache](https://mustache.github.io/) specification.

 With these two libraries, the flow of building a static site is as follows: